Yuriy Izdryk: Early life and education

-Izdryk's father, Roman Andriyovych, spent his youth in the village of Gremyachinsk of the Perm region.
-He and five of his brothers and sisters were deported there with their mother while their father, Father Andriy Izdryk, was imprisoned in Stalinist concentration camps.
+Izdryk's father, Roman Andriiovych, spent his youth in the village of Gremyachinsk of the Perm region.
+He and five of his brothers and sisters were deported there with their mother while their father, Father Andrii Izdryk, was imprisoned in Stalinist concentration camps.

 Izdryk excelled in school, especially in mathematics, and played in a school music ensemble.
 Around the same time, his interests in literature began, reading Vsevolod Nestayko, Stepan Rudansky, Aleksandr Kuprin, and the Great Soviet Encyclopedia.
 At age 14, he wrote his first poem in Russian.
 He was greatly inspired by the four-volume texts of Hemingway, which became "the first textbook of a true Ukrainian literary language", and made it clear that "all things, all emotions, all experiences, all, in general, can be translated into their native language".

 Izdryk graduated from music school in cello and piano, and also played guitar and mandolin.
 After graduation, he entered the Lviv Polytechnic Institute's Faculty of Mechanics and Technology, where he studied art history, played in rock bands, and participated in productions of an amateur student theatre.